-Of course, it’s in the gaming arena where the PlayStation 4 comes in to its own.
-There’s no backwards compatibility with PS3 discs, but you will be able to buy digital copies of your existing games.
+Of course, it’s in the gaming arena where the PlayStation 4 comes into its own.

 Sony has been clever with the PS4.
-Gaming is the theatre in which it wants to win the next-gen console battle, and on this evidence we think it might just have the first victory in the bag.
+Gaming is the theatre in which it wants to win the next-gen console battle, and after all these year, that's been its biggest advantage over the Xbox One.

 It’s undoubtedly the PS4’s strongest string, which may be no great surprise, but with all the talk of the wider home entertainment capabilities of such devices, is no longer a given.

 Neat integration of catch-up TV and streaming music and movie apps is good too (and indeed practically a necessity), but there’s no denying that some of the holes in the wider spec sheet are big and disappointing.